tek/kallikrein-py/README.md

         return k(List('abc', 'abc', 'ac')).must(forall(contain('b')))
 ```

-There is no magic involved, the strings from the docstring are simply used with
+There is no magic involved, the names in the docstring are simply used with
 `getattr`.

 The expectations aren't evaluated in-place, but after having been returned to